Best Affordable Alternatives To The Metabones Speedbooster

 for EF to M43 mount on Amazon.

-Metabones Speed Boosters are top of the line adapters and their prices reflect that.
-And the high prices make this technology seem inaccessible to a lot of filmmakers.
+Metabones Speed Boosters are top-of-the-line adapters, and their prices reflect that.
+And the high prices make this technology seem inaccessible to many filmmakers.

-But, luckily, there are plenty of cheap and lesser-known alternatives on the market, and we’ll take a look at some of the best out there in this guide.
+Luckily, there are a few cheaper and lesser-known alternatives on the market, and I’ll look at some of the best out there in this guide.

-But first, we’ll offer a brief overview of how the focal reducers function.
-If you’ve never used a focal reducer, we recommend you read this guide first and get to know how focal reducers work on a basic level.
+But first, here’s a brief overview of how the focal reducers function.
+If you’ve never used a focal reducer, we recommend you read this guide first and learn how focal reducers work on a basic level.

 What is a Focal Reducer?

-Now, you can get a lot of adapters – electronic adapters as well as “dummy” adapter – which does that as well.
+Now, you can get a lot of adapters – electronic adapters and “dummy” adapter – which also does that.

 20200117 161620